Dynamic Multi-Context Segmentation of Remote Sensing Images based on Convolutional Networks: Dynamic Multi-Context Dilated Convolution

-As introduced, we propose a novel method to perform semantic segmentation of remote sensing images that (i) exploits the multi-scale paradigm without increasing the number of trainable parameters of the network, and (ii) defines, in training time, the best patch size that should be exploited by the network in the test phase.
+We propose a novel method to perform semantic segmentation of remote sensing images that: (i) exploits the multi-context paradigm without increasing the number of trainable parameters of the network, and (ii) defines, in training time, the best patch size that should be exploited by the network in the \textbf{test phase}.